WinMine360/wplacePOverlay/README.md

-## Originally forked from ([wplaceOverlay] https://github.com/clrfl/wplaceOverlay/tree/main).
+## Originally forked from [wplaceOverlay](https://github.com/clrfl/wplaceOverlay/tree/main).
 This is just my edited copy of it with blueprints to share with friends.
 # wplaceOverlay
 - This is an overlay for [wplace](https://wplace.live/)
 - It reads blueprint files and will display the difference if the canvas is out of sync.